thunks/thunks/README.md

 ### thunk.lift(fn)

-`lift` comes from Haskell, it transform a sync function `fn` into a new async  function.
+`lift` comes from Haskell, it transforms a synchronous function `fn` into a new async function.
 This new function will accept `thunkable` arguments, evaluate them, then run as the original function `fn`.
-The new function return a child thunk function.
+The new function returns a child thunk function.

 ```js
 const thunk = require('thunks')()